-Figure 3-4 Attaching the Adhesive Feet
+Figure 3-4.
+Attaching the Adhesive Feet

 - 2. Set the device on a flat surface near an AC power source, making sure there are at least two inches of space on all sides for proper air flow. - 3.
 If installing a single switch only, go to "Connecting to a Power Source" at the end of this chapter. - 4.
 If installing multiple switches, attach four adhesive feet to each one.
-Place each device squarely on top of the one below, in any order. - 5.
-If also installing RPUs, place them close to the stack.
+Place each device squarely on top of the one below, in any order.